Pallavi-18-07-1999/ServerSideFramework/README.md

 }
 }
 ```
-It is mandatory to apply Path Annotation on every class and method.Also you have to include /service in every url-pattern.
+It is mandatory to apply Path Annotation on every class and method.
+Also you have to include /service in every url-pattern.
 So if the url-pattern is /service/Employee/Kite then doSomething method will be called.

-RequestData Annotation:-
+# RequestData Annotation:-

-you have to apply RequestData annotation on those methods whose parameters have primitive data types,their wrappers and String type.
+you have to apply RequestData annotation on those parameters whose data type fall under the following category: -

+1 primitive data types, their wrappers

+2: -String type.

+Forward Annotation: - if you want to forward the request to any other service or jsp/html file then you have to apply this annotation.

 Forward Annotation:-
 if you wanrt to forward the request to any other service or jsp/html file then you have to apply this annotaion.